-Ratification of the Audit Committee's Selection of Crowe Horwath LLP
+Ratification of the Audit Committee's Selection of Moss Adams LLP

-Our audit committee has selected the firm of Crowe Horwath LLP as our independent registered public accounting firm for 2017.
-Crowe Horwath has served as our principal independent registered public accounting firm since 2012.
-Representatives of Crowe Horwath will be present at the meeting and will have the opportunity to make a statement and to answer appropriate questions.
+Our audit committee has selected the firm of Moss Adams LLP as our independent registered public accounting firm for 2018.
+Representatives of Moss Adams will be present at the meeting and will have the opportunity to make a statement and to answer appropriate questions.
+Representatives of Crowe Horwath LLP are not expected to be present at the meeting.

-If shareholders fail to ratify the appointment of Crowe Horwath, the audit committee will reconsider whether or not to retain that firm.
+If shareholders fail to ratify the appointment of Moss Adams, the audit committee will reconsider whether or not to retain that firm.
 Even if appointment is ratified, the audit committee in its discretion may direct the appointment of a different independent registered public accounting firm at any time.

-The affirmative vote of a majority of those shareholders present and voting will ratify the selection of Crowe Horwath as our independent registered public accounting firm.
+The affirmative vote of a majority of those shareholders present and voting will ratify the selection of Moss Adams as our independent registered public accounting firm.